HarryPotterCoder/Readme.md/README.md

 Go on Github and create a repository for your homework1 git remote add origin git@github.com:kaw393939/is601homework1-spring2024.git <- replace the remote with the remote address for your own repo git remote show <- Shows all remotes

+Commit 3
+git remote show origin <- Shows the details of the remote called "origin" git push origin master <- Pushes to github git checkout -b listInstructions <- creates a branch called listInstructions and checks it out for you